-- 10.22.
+- 10.28.
 Development proposals contained in the Local Plan will result in increased demand for and the use of green infrastructure.
-The Broad Location sites have the potential to help deliver substantial green infrastructure benefits of local, district and county level importance. - 10.23.
+The Broad Location sites have the potential to help deliver substantial green infrastructure benefits of local, district and county level importance. - 10.29.
 Strategic Green infrastructure provision will be required as part of the East Hemel Hempstead broad location.
-Further detail will be outlined in the Local Green Infrastructure section of this plan. - 10.24.
-Further details of can be seen in the appendices: appendices (insert numbers) provide some additional information on work currently underway on detailed planning for this provision
+Further detail will be outlined in the Local Green Infrastructure section of this plan. - 10.30.
+Further details of can be seen in the appendices which provide some additional information on work currently underway on detailed planning for this provision

-Strategic Green Infrastr ucture Lead Agencies St Albans City & District Council HCC Town and Parish Councils Local Nature Partnership (LNP) and member voluntary bodies Evidence Base St Albans District Green Infrastructure Plan 2011 St Albans District Green Space Technical Report (forthcoming) Hertfordshire Strategic Green Infrastructure Plan 2011 (incorporating the Green Arc Area) Other important evidence base includes Hertfordshire's Ecological Networks Report 2013 Landscape Character Assessment, Evaluation and Guidelines for Northern and Southern Hertfordshire (both 2001) Hertfordshire Biodiversity Action Plan 2001 St Albans Rights of Way Improvement Plan Watling Chase Community Forest Plan Review 2001 St Albans City and District Urban Wildlife Survey 2001 Habitat Survey for St Albans City and District - A Nature Conservation Reference Guide 1998 Existing Provision Existing Green Infrastructure Network Gaps in Provision Levels of provision in relation to national standards Planned Provision Details are set out in Green Infrastructure Plans.Planned provision includes:Watling Chase Community Forest Projects
+Strategic Green Infrastructure Lead Agencies St Albans City & District Council Hertfordshire County Council Town and Parish Councils Local Nature Partnership (LNP) and members voluntary bodies Evidence Base St Albans District Green Infrastructure Plan 2011 St Albans District Green Space Technical Report (forthcoming) Hertfordshire Strategic Green Infrastructure Plan 2011 (incorporating the Green Arc Area) St Albans Parks and Open Spaces Management Plan 2015-2020 SADC open space management and action plans (various) Other important evidence base includes Hertfordshire's Ecological Networks Report 2013 Landscape Character Assessment, Evaluation and Guidelines for Northern and Southern Hertfordshire (both 2001) Hertfordshire Biodiversity Action Plan 2001 St Albans Rights of Way Improvement Plan Watling Chase Community Forest Plan Review 2001 St Albans City and District Urban Wildlife Survey 2001 Habitat Survey for St Albans City and District - A Nature Conservation Reference Guide 1998 Existing Provision Existing Green Infrastructure Network Gaps in Provision Levels of provision in relation to national standards Planned Provision Details are set out in Green Infrastructure Plans.
+Planned provision includes:

-Impact of Development Proposals Heartwood Forest River Corridor Improvements Ellenbrook Country Park Strategic Rail Freight Country Park Rights of Way Improvement Plan Improving Green Approaches to Settlements Development proposals will result in increased demand for and the use of green infrastructure.
+Watling Chase Community Forest Projects Heartwood Forest River Corridor Improvements Ellenbrook Country Park Strategic Rail Freight Country Park Rights of Way Improvement Plan Improving Green Approaches to Settlements Development proposals will result in increased demand for and the use of green infrastructure.
 Strategic Green infrastructure provision will be required as part of the East Hemel Hempstead broad location.
-Potential for Delivery Delivery alongside identified Local Plan development sites delivered by developers and/or via CIL from developments to deliver District and County Green Infrastructure Plan proposals as well as other funding mechanisms.
+Delivery alongside identified Local Plan development sites delivered by developers and/or via CIL from developments to deliver District and County Green Infrastructure Plan proposals as well as other funding mechanisms.
 The existing SPG for WCCF 'A Guide for Landowners, Developers and Users' is adopted and a new SPD is to be prepared to guide and secure the development of GI in the district and wider County.
 Management will be critical and it is important that appropriate arrangements are agreed upon at an early stage.
 Work in partnership with LNP, HCC, HLGIG, local organisations and interest groups to successfully bid for available funds from Government and other organisations.
-Delivery Mechanisms in the Local Plan Polices SLP26 Natural Environment and SLP27 Green Infrastructure set out the importance of natural spaces, environments and green infrastructure across the District.
+Polices SLP26 Natural Environment and SLP27 Green Infrastructure set out the importance of natural spaces, environments and green infrastructure across the District.
 SLP27 requires the preservation, enhancement and creation of green spaces throughout the District.
 Strategic Green Infrastructure provision will be required as part of the East Hemel Hempstead broad location policies SLP13a and SLP13b SLP30 Delivery of Infrastructure